stsmall/abc_scripts/afc_models/README.md

 **noMig.msOut** no migration between the species pairs.

 As above simulations are run using the `python abc_sims.py`.
 However, FILET has only been tested on the feature vector of summary statistics listed in the official FILET publication.
-Thus, I would recommend following the turorials and using the provided tools listed at www.github.com/kr-colab/FILET once you have the simulations. *helper scripts* I have also written some helper scripts to take you from the simulations to the final training set.
+Thus, I would recommend following the turorials and using the provided tools listed at www.github.com/kr-colab/FILET once you have the simulations.

+*helper scripts* I have also written some helper scripts to take you from the simulations to the final training set `proc.FILET.sh`

 ## Other content in this directory